-In 2013 NICE published it’s Diagnostics Guidance DG11 that recommended that faecal calprotectin testing be used to help doctors distinguish between IBDs, such as Crohn’s disease and ulcerative colitis, and non-inflammatory bowel diseases, such as IBS.
+In 2013 NICE published it’s Diagnostics Guidance DG11 that recommended that the faecal calprotectin test be used to help doctors distinguish between IBDs, such as Crohn’s disease and ulcerative colitis, and non-inflammatory bowel diseases, such as IBS.

 Therapy monitoring: Ensure compliance and successful therapy by detecting a decrease in calprotectin levels.

 Relapse prediction: An increase in calprotectin can be an indicator for possible IBD relapse in the future